docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 |----------------------------|----------------------------------------------------------------------------------------------------|

-For containers ([panel](#control-type-panel), [group](#control-type-group)), removes the specified child control from the container’s `children` array.
+For containers ([panel](#control-type-panel), [group](#control-type-group)), removes the specified child control from the container's `children` array.

-For list objects ([listbox](#control-type-listbox), [dropdownlist](#control-type-dropdownlist) or [treeview](#control-type-treeview)) only, removes the specified item from this object’s items array.
+For list objects ([listbox](#control-type-listbox), [dropdownlist](#control-type-dropdownlist) or [treeview](#control-type-treeview)) only, removes the specified item from this object's items array.
 No error results if the item does not exist.

 Returns `undefined`.